-Robert P. McGrath and Delight Saxton are also directors of the Company and descriptions of them appear under "Proposal No. 1: Election of Directors - --Description of Nominees for Election to the Board of Directors" above.
+Robert P. McGrath and Delight Saxton are also directors of the Company and descriptions of them appear under "Proposal No. 1: Election of Directors -- Description of Nominees for Election to the Board of Directors" above.

 DENNIS C. KAKURES joined the Company in 1982 as Sales and Operations Manager of the Company's Northern California office.
 He became a Vice President of the Company in 1987, Chief Operating Officer in 1989, Executive Vice President in 1993, and President in 1995.
-He is responsible for the sales and operations of the Company.
-He earned a BS in marketing at California State University at Hayward in 1978.

 THOMAS J. SAUER joined the Company in 1983 as its Accounting Manager, became its Controller in 1987, Treasurer in 1989, and a Vice-President in 1995.
 Mr. Sauer is responsible for accounting, financial reporting and corporate taxes.
-Mr. Sauer is a Certified Public Accountant, and he had been employed by Arthur Andersen LLP, the Company's auditors, from 1980 to 1983.
-He earned a BS degree in business at the University of California at Berkeley in 1978 and an MBA in accounting at Golden Gate University, San Francisco in 1980.
+Mr. Sauer is a Certified Public Accountant.